-5. There is a better approach to this problem than courts have been taking.
+4. There is a better approach to this problem than courts and legislatures have been taking.

-Perhaps you don't believe the way courts have been addressing this problem is logical, and you have a new approach that courts can use to achieve consistent results that are supported by public policy.
+Perhaps you don't believe the way courts or legislatures have been addressing this problem is logical, and you have a new approach that they can use to achieve consistent results that are supported by public policy.
 You should apply your new standard or approach to the principal case and compare it to the old approach.